 A lesser-known skin supplement is oral vitamin A. The fat-soluble vitamin is an essential nutrient for the proper functioning of various systems throughout the body (think vision, immunity, and more).* It is an essential nutrient for skin as it acts as an antioxidant and supports the process through which the skin naturally regenerates.*

 Coenzyme Q10 (CoQ10) is a fat-soluble compound that's found in all your cells.
 Your body needs it to make energy.
 Unfortunately, natural levels decline with time.
-Research shows that applying it as part of a formulation significantly improves levels found in skin cells—while also boosting the skin's free-radical-fighting abilities.
-And it's become a very popular skin care ingredient, thanks to its ability to reduce fine lines: Research has found that topical CoQ10 can significantly decrease facial wrinkles.
+Research shows that applying it as part of a formulation significantly improves levels found in skin cells9—while also boosting the skin's free-radical-fighting abilities.
+And it's become a very popular skin care ingredient, thanks to its ability to reduce fine lines: Research has found that topical CoQ10 can significantly decrease facial wrinkles10.

 This supplement has many full-body benefits.
-For the skin, it helps reduce oxidative stress and lipid peroxidation, processes by which free radicals tip the oxidant balance and negatively affect cell membranes.* This antioxidant powerhouse coenzyme promotes smoother, healthier skin.* One study found that CoQ10 supplements reduce wrinkles and lines while enhancing skin smoothness.* To top it off, CoQ10 protects the membranes of mitochondria and regenerates other antioxidants, like vitamins C and E—both of which are just as important for healthy skin.*
+For the skin, it helps reduce oxidative stress and lipid peroxidation11, processes by which free radicals tip the oxidant balance and negatively affect cell membranes.* This antioxidant powerhouse coenzyme promotes smoother, healthier skin.* One study found that CoQ10 supplements reduce wrinkles12 and lines while enhancing skin smoothness.* To top it off, CoQ10 protects the membranes of mitochondria and regenerates other antioxidants, like vitamins C and E—both of which are just as important for healthy skin.*